calebzakarin/ScumScan/README.md

 	7: Los Angeles River Greenway Trail, Los Angeles, CA 90039, USA (34.1080075,-118.2540206)
 	8: 1721 North Broadway, Los Angeles, CA 90031, USA (34.0719847,-118.2248829)

-  -measurement Type = sus1 and sus2 for suspended solids of type 1 and 2, col3 for colonial organism (listed as type 3 on the viles) sus# and col# are followed by the letter (a, b, or c) denoting which repeated version of the sample was tested. ex. sus1a, sus1b, sus1c, sus2a, ect...
+- measurement Type = sus1 and sus2 for suspended solids of type 1 and 2, col3 for colonial organism (listed as type 3 on the viles)
+  - sus# and col# are followed by the letter (a, b, or c) denoting which repeated version of the sample was tested. ex. sus1a, sus1b, sus1c, sus2a, ect...
 - storageType = e or f (ethanol or formalin)
 - year = YYYY